xamry/notes/Bigdata/BigdataHDP.md

 (For streaming data into cluster, just like Kafka.
 Originally made to handle log aggregation.
 Made from start with Hadoop in mind.
 Built in sinks for HDFS and HBase.)
 ### Flume Agent
 Components of Flume Agent:
- - Source   (Where data is coming from,
+ - Source   (Where data is coming from, can optionally have channel selectors and interceptors)
- - Channel
+ - Channel   (How the data is transferred (via memory or files)
- - Sink
+ - Sink (where data is going

 Example:  Web servers => Source => Channel => Sink => HBase
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc4NjIxOTMyLDE5NDAzODIxODgsMTU5ND
+eyJoaXN0b3J5IjpbNTkxODAyMjAyLDE5NDAzODIxODgsMTU5ND
 g5NTA2LDE5NTAxNDgyNzcsLTIwMjk1NDM1NjcsLTc0NDE2MTg0
 MiwtMzk0NDc5MDI2LC0yMDEyNTE1MDYyLDgwNzUyMzkyNiwxND
 Y3MjI0NTEzLDU0NDY5OTg5NCwtMjAxNjE0Mjk3MCwtMTg0ODQ5